AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/lending-and-borrowing-protocols.md

 * Sturdy
 * Metamorpho Lending

-If you want your lending and borrowing protocol to be fully integrated and supported by Merkl, or to create protocol campaigns (similar to Silo and Radiant), please [contact us on the Merkl Discord by opening a BD ticket](https://discord.com/invite/jnYfrGxDbe) to discuss the integration process.
+If you want your lending and borrowing protocol to be fully integrated and supported by Merkl, or to create protocol campaigns (similar to Silo's and Radiant's), please [contact us on the Merkl Discord by opening a BD ticket](https://discord.com/invite/jnYfrGxDbe) to discuss the integration process.
 Integration allows APRs and TVL calculations.

 ## Silo campaigns

 ### For Incentive Providers

-* **Learn How to Configure a Silo Campaign:** Are you an Incentive Provider looking to learn how to configure a Silo campaign?
+* **Learn How to Configure a Silo Campaign:** Are you an Incentive Provider (IP) looking to learn how to configure a Silo campaign?
 Go check this [page](../../distribute-with-merkl/types-of-campaign/lending-borrowing-incentivization-campaign-on-silo.md) to learn how to get started.
 * **Start a Silo Campaign:** Ready to start a Silo campaign?
 Access the Silo campaign creator mode by clicking on this [link](https://app.merkl.xyz/create/silo).
 Don't forget to **whitelist the token you'll be using as a reward** by filling out this [form](https://tally.so/r/3y2bqx).

 ### For users